 Boss is actively developing a system to visually analyze the writings of Jonathan Edwards.
-In October 2017 he completed The Visual Jonathan Edwards which will be foundational for future projects.
-His recent books and contributions include Regeneration, Revival, and Creation: Religious Experience and the Purposes of God in the Thought of Jonathan Edwards (Wipf and Stock, 2020), New England Dogmatics: A Systematic Collection of Questions and Answers in Divinity by Maltby Gelston (1766-1865) (Wipf and Stock, 2019) with Joshua R. Farris and S. Mark Hamilton and The Miscellanies Companion (JESociety Press, 2018).
-Boss’s first book was God-Haunted World: The Elemental Theology of Jonathan Edwards (2015).
-His second book, as a co-editor, was A Collection of Essays on Jonathan Edwards (2016).
-His third book was Bright Shadows of Divine Things: The Devotional World of Jonathan Edwards (2017).
-In addition to his books, he has contributed several articles to The Jonathan Edwards Encyclopedia (Eerdmans, 2017) and is currently working on The Miscellanies Companion, Volume 2 (JESociety Press, 2021).
+In October 2017 he completed Visual Edwards which will be foundational for future projects.
+His recent books and contributions include Regeneration, Revival, and Creation: Religious Experience and the Purposes of God in the Thought of Jonathan Edwards (Wipf and Stock, 2020), New England Dogmatics: A Systematic Collection of Questions and Answers in Divinity by Maltby Gelston (1766-1865) (Wipf and Stock, 2019) with Joshua R. Farris and S. Mark Hamilton, The Miscellanies Companion (JESociety Press, 2018), Bright Shadows of Divine Things: The Devotional World of Jonathan Edwards (JESociety Press, 2017), A Collection of Essays on Jonathan Edwards (JESociety Press, 2016), God-Haunted World: The Elemental Theology of Jonathan Edwards (JESociety Press, 2015).
+Boss contributed several articles to The Jonathan Edwards Encyclopedia (Eerdmans, 2017) and is currently working on The Miscellanies Companion, Volume 2 (JESociety Press, 2021).
 Boss is enthusiastic about upcoming collaborative projects which will demonstrate the continued relevance of Edwards’ fruitful theology.